jbmilgrom/jbmilgrom.github.io/README.md

 This site was built from scratch using sass and javascript.

-Here of some of the javascript highlights:
+Here are some of the javascript highlights:

 	var switcheroo = function($object, attribute, valueOne, valueTwo){
 		var currentValue = $object.css(attribute);